 (Note: JR, this is just going to be one big disappointment for you as I really don't have a ton to say about your favorite bands.
 When I was working, I couldn't really pay much attention to Sebadoh, and I don't know enough about Dinosaur Jr. to produce a competent review of their show.
 You're just going to have to get tickets next time your dream lineup all plays together, hon.
-Or you can check out Pitchfork to read about the festival from people who know what they're talking about.)
+Or you can check out

 I wasn't even initially planning on attending the Pitchfork Music Festival this year.
 I had gone once before with a good friend and found the whole affair rather dull; they normally book obscure indie bands that I've never heard of before, and the whole park is filled with the world's most unfuckable male hipsters.
 Not that I need to fuck any male hipsters, as I'm married, but if I'm going to be outdoors on a hot summer day, exposed to the elements, in the middle of a large crowd, I'd rather look at fuckable people.
 Male hipsters seem to be purposely attempting to repel the opposite sex.
 They tend to have poor hygiene and bad facial hair, and half of them are skinnier than the average supermodel, and they're wearing girl jeans.
 Swear to God.